i25959341/behavioral-cloning/README.md

 ## Input Data gathering

-## Track - The Bridge, The 1st Corner after the bridge, the 2nd Coarn after the bridge turning right
+## Track - The Bridge, The 1st Corner after the bridge with dirt, the 2nd Coarn after the bridge turning right

 ## Model network architecture